-Positions Funded Number of Positions % of Time Spent on Part C Salaries & Fringe Benefits Description of Duties coordinating activities of the IDEA Part C Office with other related programs within the Department of Health and Human Services (DHHS).
-Four (4) IDEA Part C Office program personnel (LA) to • oversee status and progress of SSIP components and assigned statewide system's components (ex. child find and public awareness, central directory oversight, complaint investigations, etc); • serve as liaison to assigned early intervention service (EIS) provider programs for monitoring, training and technical assistance and to other federal and state early childhood initiatives, as appropriate, to support implementation of the SSIP; program quality and compliance monitoring and verification of timely correction of noncompliance; and • facilitate strategic planning, policy and procedure development and development and updating of training and technical assistance documents and modules to supporting ongoing systems improvement and ensuring all components of the system are meeting requirements of Part C of the IDEA.
-The IDEA Part C Office Part C Data Manager (LA) produces verifies and submits federal and state data reports, oversees general operation of the data system including training and technical support to systems users.
-Three (3) program staff (LA) provide administrative support to the IDEA Part C Office.
-Duties include contract preparation and management, fiscal support, meeting support, data support, copying, phone coverage, etc. Part C staff (LA) to the ICC work directly with the ICC co-chairs to coordinate meetings, including agendas, meeting locations, public postings, travel, minutes, meeting packets, staff to committees, provide state and federal data reports, orient ICC members to IDEA and other assignments by the ICC.
+Positions Funded Number of Positions % of Time Spent on Part C Salaries & Fringe Benefits Description of Duties -Coordinating activities of the IDEA Part C Office with other related programs within the Department of Health and Human Services (DHHS); and -Coordinating the Comprehensive System of Personnel Development for Early Intervention providers; and overseeing the meeting of requirements for highly qualified professionals in the Early Intervention system.
+Clinical Program Planner 1 - 4 FTE (LA): -Oversee status and progress of SSIP components and assigned statewide system's components (ex. child find and public awareness, central directory oversight, complaint investigations, etc); -Serve as liaison to assigned early intervention service (EIS) provider programs for monitoring, training and technical assistance and to other federal and state early childhood initiatives, as appropriate, to support implementation of the SSIP; -Program quality and compliance monitoring and verification of timely correction of noncompliance; and -Facilitate strategic planning, policy and procedure development and development and updating of training and technical assistance documents and modules to supporting ongoing systems improvement and ensuring all components of the system are meeting requirements of Part C of the IDEA.
+Management Analyst - 1 FTE (LA): The IDEA Part C Office Data Manager (LA) produces verifies and submits federal and state data reports, oversees general operation of the data system including training and technical support to systems users.
+Administrative Assistant - 4 FTE (LA): -Program staff (LA) provide administrative support to the IDEA Part C Office.
+Duties include contract preparation and management, fiscal support, meeting support, data support, copying, phone coverage, etc. -Part C staff (LA) to the ICC work directly with the ICC co-chairs to coordinate meetings, including agendas, meeting locations, public postings,